-In the waveform application, we can aptly speak of this end result as quantizing distortion.
+In the digital representation of a waveform, we can aptly speak of the end result as quantizing distortion.
 There is no equally tidy description of the overall effect on a photographic image.

-The quantizing step
+The quantizing step size

 In a common quantizing situation, the values in the discrete repertoire represent evenly-spaced values of the quantity being represented.
-In fact the increment of the data number itself is usually 1, but often there is a scaling factor involved.
+In fact the increment of the data number (DN) itself is usually 1, but often there is a scaling factor involved.
 Thus, in a temperature system, a change in 1 in the DN might represent a change of 0.2° C in the temperature being represented.

 The spacing between available values, in the scale of the actual quantity, is called the quantizing step.
-In the example just above, that is (exactly) $0.2^{\circ}$ C.
+In the example just above, that is (exactly) 0.2° C.